reubencopley/-BEEFS-/LOG/LogOfHR.md

 Aesthetic:
 Biases: own biases/ biases of recipe/ commercial? software?
 Proclivities?
 Influences: 3-5 examples across digital literature?
 Other forms?
 2-3 pages?

+*The workshop for this project can be foun under the Presentation folder*

 # Peer Review (from Heidi and Rachelle)